Endocrine and Metabolic Conditions

 Hypothyroidism is usually associated with low milk supply.
-Women with thyroid problems have an increased risk of thyroid cancer, but women who breastfeed for longer periods have a decreased risk of cancer.
+Women with thyroid problems have an increased risk of thyroid cancer, but women who breastfeed for more extended periods have a decreased risk of cancer.

 Mothers with CF are more prone to bacterial pathogens, breastfeeding will help protect her baby from these.

 Moms with PKU should breastfeed to avoid complications of the disease.
-Read more about PKU here.
+Learn more about PKU here.

-Can a grown women with Galactosemia breastfeed her baby?
+Can a grown woman with Galactosemia breastfeed her baby?

 Yes.
-Milk from a mother who has Galactosemia, does contain lactose, despite the lack of lactose in her diet.
-Her milk also contains all the nutrients necessary for normal development.
+Milk from a mother who has Galactosemia does contain lactose, despite the lack of lactose in her diet.
+Her milk also includes all the nutrients necessary for healthy development.

 Tracy Behr, CBC, CLD (CBI)